evolutionary-architecture/evolutionary-architecture-by-example/Chapter-1-initial-architecture/README.md

 Let's get into the details!

 [quote]
-Always choose architecture based on *your current needs and context*.
+Always choose architecture based on _your current needs and context_.
 Not a wishful thinking.

-=== Requirements
+### Requirements

 A fitness studio we work with needed a simple membership management system.
 Here is what they asked for in their MVP: